JordanSpencerWu/old-website/_posts/book/2017/2017-03-11-the-war-of-art.md

 "Eternity is in love with the creations of time" means, these creatures of higher sphere (or the sphere itself, in the abstract) take joy in what we time-bound beings can bring forth into physical existence in our limited material sphere.

-Before I sit down to work, I'll take a minute and how respects to this unseen Power who can make or break me.
+Before I sit down to work, I'll take a minute and show respects to this unseen Power who can make or break me.

 "Whatever you can do, or dream you can, begin it.
 Boldness has genius, magic, and power in it.
 Begin it now."